thematters/developer-resource/SECURITY.md

 3. Registering multiple accounts for a single user.
 4. Automation of certain actions such as like, commend or read article.
 5. Vulnerabilities in third party tools that utilizes Matters API.
-6. Internal mechanism and logic of third party projects such as LikeCoin or IPFS
+6. Internal mechanism and logic of third party projects such as IPFS or other external services

 ## We hope you: